-Chair of the Committee ee: Committee meetings held: Manny Lewis, Non-Executive Director 20 April 2023 Agenda Item Key Assurance Items Alert/ Assurance/ Action/ Information Time to Care Update The Committee welcomed received an update on Time to Care Business Case.
-The presentation covered: Staffing model proposals and other initiatives within the Time to Care Programme.
-Focus on initiatives to achieve stabilisation of the in-patients ward based staff and to assist with reducing the vacancy factor.
-Outline of key dates for business case progress.
-16 high priority initiatives to be delivered in year one.
-Information The Board will receive the Business Case in June 2023.
-Emergent and Topical Issues Industrial Action: The Committee received feedback on the Junior Doctors strike action, covering business contingency plans which were put in place to ensure inpatient wards, urgent care and on-calls were covered as priority.
-Recovery plans for patient cancellations had commenced.
-Details were also provided of upcoming strikes.
-There was no mandate for RCN industrial action in EPUT, but there be may be requests for mutual aid from system partners.
-Lessons Learnt meetings were taking place in anticipation of future industrial action.
-The Committee commended the work undertaken around industrial action.
-International Recruitment: Received an update noting there were only 13 nurses that have not been allocated to a ward and that 87% of nurses have been allocated to wards with feedback that Assurance / Information they were being well received.
-There are further nurses due to arrive in Q4, 14 of which had already been allocated wards. • Recruitment: nursing vacancy rate18%, and the vacancy rate overall is just under 10%.
-Student Placements The Committee received an update in relation to Student Placements, noting the importance of students having an excellent experience whilst training at EPUT as they are the investment in the future.
-Overall mental health capacity is 282 students and noting that there was an action plan for managing placement capacity shared with HEI partners, including: Assurance Ward placement audits Student Supernumerary Status to be re-emphasised Weekly ward visits by Student Education Facilitators - agreement from ARU for joint appointment/investment for SEF Review of Higher Education Institutes link teams to ensure visibility - regular meetings and support from practice team HEE/ARU Learner Escalation process to all services for display - know who to escalate concerns Student forums to speak about experiences The Committee requested information on the number of students versus the number of students that work for EPUT permanently post qualification.
-Apprenticeship Update The Committee received a verbal update on apprenticeships, including the numbers, systems in place, the RoTAP submission and the excellent Ofsted inspection since the last time of reporting.
-Assurance Mandatory Training The Committee received an update on Mandatory Training, noting: • The planned recovery back to pre-COVID training schedules, noting the risk to the Trust being a TASI trainer if not achieved.
+Chair of the Committee: Committee meetings held: Manny Lewis, Non-Exe cutive Director 20 April 2023 Agenda Item Key Assurance Items Alert/ Assurance/ Action/ Information Time to Care Update covered: Staffing model proposals and other initiative Focus on initiatives to achieve stabilisation reducing the vacancy factor.
+Outline of key dates for business case pro- Staffing model proposals and other initiatives within the Time to Care Programme.
+Focus on initiatives to achieve stabilisation of the in-patients ward based staff and to assist with Emergent and Topical Issues · · · Assurance / Information

+Student Placements they were being well received.
+There are further nurses due to arrive in Q4, 14 of which had already been allocated wards.
+Recruitment: nursing vacancy rate18%, and the vacancy rate overall is just under 10%.
+The Committee received an update in relation to Student Placements, noting the importance of students having an excellent experience whilst training at EPUT as they are the investment in the future.
+Overall mental health capacity is 282 students and noting that there was an action plan for managing placement capacity shared with HEI partners, including: Ward placement audits Student Supernumerary Status to be re-emphasised Weekly ward visits by Student Education Facilitators - agreement from ARU for joint appointment/investment for SEF Review of Higher Education Institutes link teams to ensure visibility - regular meetings and support from practice team HEE/ARU Learner Escalation process to all services for display - know who to escalate concerns Student forums to speak about experiences The Committee requested information on the number of students versus the number of students that work for EPUT permanently post qualification.
+Assurance Apprenticeship Update The Committee received a verbal update on apprenticeships, including the numbers, systems in place, the RoTAP submission and the excellent Ofsted inspection since the last time of reporting.
+Assurance Mandatory Training The Committee received an update on Mandatory Training, noting: The planned recovery back to pre-COVID training schedules, noting the risk to the Trust being a TASI trainer if not achieved.
 On trajectory by the October 2023.
 Information Alert Appraisal Update The Committee received an update regarding appraisals, noting: Assurance

-Appraisal window will take place between 1 May and 31 July Supported by a communications plan with FAQs Benefits annually report on appraisals focus activity on training/refresher courses trust objectives and team objectives can be shared The latest compliance rate for Appraisal within EPUT was 77.3%.
+Leadership Development Programmes Appraisal window will take place between 1 May and 31 July Supported by a communications plan with FAQs Benefits annually report on appraisals focus activity on training/refresher courses trust objectives and team objectives can be shared The latest compliance rate for Appraisal within EPUT was 77.3%.
 The Pen Plan ratings would give a better understanding of the spread of talent within the organisation.
 Looked at the in-patient data which is important for succession planning.
-Leadership Received an overview of the leadership programmes on offer within EPUT, noting that everyone Information Development delivering training had undertaken the PETALS teaching programme.
-Programmes A new 'Ward Manager Development Programme' is currently in the pilot stage and was receiving positive feedback A digital talent warehouse is in development for mentors and coaches Developing a clinical B5 leadership programme Board development sessions commenced in April 2023 Developing a module on the RISE programme which will be offered out to ward managers This was linked with equality data in terms of access.
-Staff Survey - The Committee received a report regarding the staff survey, noting that it would receive updates Assurance Action Plan Update throughout the year against the actions being taken, A full report is to be presented to the Board.
+Received an overview of the leadership programmes on offer within EPUT, noting that everyone delivering training had undertaken the PETALS teaching programme.
+A new 'Ward Manager Development Programme' is currently in the pilot stage and was receiving positive feedback A digital talent warehouse is in development for mentors and coaches Developing a clinical B5 leadership programme Information Board development sessions commenced in April 2023 Developing a module on the RISE programme which will be offered out to ward managers This was linked with equality data in terms of access.
+Staff Survey - Action Plan Update The Committee received a report regarding the staff survey, noting that it would receive updates throughout the year against the actions being taken, Assurance A full report is to be presented to the Board.